vovafeldman/vovafeldman/README.md

 ### Hi there 👋

-#### I'm a serial maker and full-stack developer who transitioned from the technical co-founder seat 💺 to becoming the ship's captain - aye-aye 👨‍✈️
+#### I'm a fresh dad, a serial maker, and a full-stack developer who transitioned from the technical co-founder seat 💺 to becoming the ship's captain - aye-aye 👨‍✈️

 🧐 Addicted to challenges and solving complex problems that may seem unsolvable using technology and engineering.

-🧘‍♂️ Passionate about optimization (in all aspects of life), learning something new every day, fitness, and pursuit of happiness.
+🧘‍♂️ Passionate about optimization (in all aspects of life), learning something new every day, fitness, and the pursuit of happiness.

 🔋 I get pumped by helping fellow developers in the open-source space to make a living while pursuing their passion products through [Freemius](https://freemius.com) (so meta, I know...).

-🤠 **Are you looking for your next rodeo?** 🚀 I'm looking for a [tech lead](https://freemius.com/careers/vp-engineering/) to take over Freemius' engineering and help me taking the company to its next level!
+🤠 **Are you looking for your next rodeo?** 🚀 I'm looking for mission-driven people who want to make a difference.
+Check out our [careers page](https://freemius.com/careers/).

 <!--
 **vovafeldman/vovafeldman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.